-It was demonstrated that where a restrictive practice was implemented there was a clear reason for its use which in all instances were for the prevention of injury to residents or as prescribed by an allied professional as part of the child's overall personal plan.
-Overall, the centre was managed in a way that promoted the rights of each child to live in a restraint free environment but in a way that also ensured their safety.
+While a number of restrictions of this type were in place overall the centre presented as a low restraint environment.
+It was demonstrated that where a restrictive practice was implemented there was a clear reason for its use which in all instances were for the prevention of injury to residents or as prescribed by an allied professional as part of the resident's overall personal plan.
+Overall, the centre was managed in a way that promoted the rights of each resident to live in a restraint free environment but in a way that also ensured their safety.